Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-\textit{Velocity locking in two spatial dimensions}\\ Since many range expansions occur in two rather than in one spatial dimensions, we sought to determine how spatial dimensionality affects velocity locking.
+Since many range expansions occur in two rather than in one spatial dimensions, we sought to determine how spatial dimensionality affects velocity locking.
 To answer this question, we generalized Eq.~(\ref{eq:dsdt}) to two spatial dimensions:

 The results of two-dimensional simulations are shown in Fig.~\ref{fig:2d}.
 We found that velocity plateaus are still present in two spatial dimensions; in addition, the fronts of the expansions assume characteristic geometric shapes that depend on the magnitude of the expansion velocity.